FRC3005/docs/TelemetryDesignDoc.md

 ### Obscure calls for simple functions

 The simplest way to log telemetry to the dashboard declaratively is through a `SmartDashboard` method, despite `SmartDashboard` being a nearly-obsolete legacy framework with no active maintenance.
-As Glass does not have its own API, ahe `Shuffleboard` API is rather verbose, `SmartDashboard` calls are often used even in codebases that never actually open `SmartDashboard`.
+As Glass does not have its own API, the `Shuffleboard` API is rather verbose, `SmartDashboard` calls are often used even in codebases that never actually open `SmartDashboard`.
 This is not ideal.